glennj/exercism.io/javascript/windowing-system/README.md

 ## 6. Change a program window

-Implement a `changeWindow` method that accepts a `ProgramWindow` instance as input and changes the window to the specified size and position.
+Implement a `changeWindow` function that accepts a `ProgramWindow` instance as input and changes the window to the specified size and position.
 The function should return the `ProgramWindow` instance that was passed in after the changes were applied.

 The window should get a width of 400, a height of 300 and be positioned at x = 100, y = 150.